 The School of Medicine is accredited by the Liaison Committee on Medical Education of the American Medical Association and the Association of American Medical Colleges.

-Information concerning admission may be found in the School of Medicine Bulletin.
+Information concerning admission may be found in the School of Medicine catalog online at http://musom.marshall.edu/admiss.

 Graduate Degree Programs